manatki/manatki/docs/HKDderivation.md

   }
 ```

-This means we can enumerate all the fields that has `F` in the result.
+This means we can enumerate all the fields that have `F` in the result.
 `SequenceK` still can be defined for constant type constructor such as `type StringT[F[_]] = String` which means that `SequenceK

-This definition could be combined with `RepresentableK` into powerful single absract method typeclass
+This definition could be combined with `RepresentableK` into a powerful single abstract method type class

 ```scala
 trait TraverseK[U[f[_]]] extends RepresentableK[U] with SequenceK[U] {